Sv443-Network/SvCoreLib/docs.md

     - [MenuPrompt](#menuprompt) - a prompt which users can select an option from
     - [ProgressBar](#progressbar) - shows a progress bar in the console
     - [SelectionMenu](#SelectionMenu) - a menu that can be scrolled through
+    - [StatePromise](#StatePromise) - wrapper around the Promise API that provides a way to check its state
 - **[Errors](#errors)**
     - [InvalidPathError](#errorsinvalidpatherror) - an invalid path was provided
     - [NotAFolderError](#errorsnotafoldererror) - the provided path is not a folder